The Suburban Revitalisation Program was supported by the Office for Suburban Development.

 Delivering 20-minute neighbourhoods means developing local places where people can access services, like health facilities, parks and shops within a 20-minute walk from home.
 This idea is a cornerstone of Plan Melbourne.

-The Office for Suburban Development is working with the Department of Environment, Land, Water and Planning and local governments to pilot 20-minute neighbourhoods in the Cities of Brimbank, Maroondah and Moonee Valley.
+The Office for Suburban Development worked with the Department of Environment, Land, Water and Planning and local governments to pilot 20-minute neighbourhoods in the Cities of Brimbank, Maroondah and Moonee Valley.

-Find more detail of the works being undertaken by visiting the 20-minute neighbourhoods webpage.
+Find more detail of the works delivered by visiting the 20-minute neighbourhoods webpage.

 Aerial image of Glengala Road, Sunshine West